 - Keep everything in the present tense.

 - Main character.
-The pitch should clearly tell us who is the protagonist, what do they want and what are they doing through the movie.
+The pitch should clearly tell us who the protagonist is, what they want, and what they are doing through the movie.

 - Things the pitch could include but not necessarily all: Tone, themes, castable roles, trailer moments.

 - Do your homework.
-Research the agents, writers, production companies, etc before meeting them.
+Research the agents, writers, and production companies before meeting them.
 Be sure to know what they are looking for.

 - Don’t take anything personally.
 You don’t need everyone to like your script.
 You just need great feedback and to be committed to working hard to make your script the best it can be.